ionos-cloud/uptrends-go/docs/CheckpointApi.md

 [**CheckpointServerGetAllServerIpv4Addresses**](CheckpointApi.md#CheckpointServerGetAllServerIpv4Addresses) | **Get** /Checkpoint/Server/Ipv4 | Anonymous call that returns all the IPv4 addresses of all the checkpoint servers.
 [**CheckpointServerGetAllServerIpv6Addresses**](CheckpointApi.md#CheckpointServerGetAllServerIpv6Addresses) | **Get** /Checkpoint/Server/Ipv6 | Anonymous call that returns all the IPv6 addresses of all the checkpoint servers.
 [**CheckpointServerGetServer**](CheckpointApi.md#CheckpointServerGetServer) | **Get** /Checkpoint/Server/{serverId} | Returns the requested checkpoint server.
+[**PrivateCheckpointHealthGetPrivateCheckpointHealthForRegion**](CheckpointApi.md#PrivateCheckpointHealthGetPrivateCheckpointHealthForRegion) | **Get** /PrivateCheckpointHealthForRegion | Returns the status of the private checkpoints in the given region.
 [**PrivateCheckpointHealthGetSpecifiedPrivateCheckpointHealth**](CheckpointApi.md#PrivateCheckpointHealthGetSpecifiedPrivateCheckpointHealth) | **Get** /PrivateCheckpointHealth | Returns the status of the specified private checkpoints.